fuzzykiller/ff-download-cleaner/README.md

 # ff-download-cleaner
-This Firefox extension removes entries from the new Downloads history, either instantly after finishing a download or when Firefox is closing.
-By default, downloads will be removed instantly.
+This Firefox extension removes entries from the new Downloads history, either after finishing a download or when Firefox is closing.
+By default, downloads will be removed five seconds after finishing.

+This extension supports e10s.

 ## Building
 Use the [Firefox Add-on SDK](https://developer.mozilla.org/Add-ons/SDK) to create an installable `.xpi` file from this source code.